"The Best Camera Is The One That's With You"

 I guess I can be really short about this.
 I use Lightroom and Photoshop on Mac hardware.
 I have always believed in the stability of Unix.
 The only Unix on which Lightroom and Photoshop runs is of course OSX, so this leads to an obvious choice for an Apple based system.

-In terms of hardware, I usually use my Macbook Air 11" when editing on the road, while using a 1TB SSD drive from Samsung to store the photos.
+In terms of hardware, I usually use my Macbook Air 11" when editing on the road, while using an external 1TB SSD drive from Samsung to store the photos.
 I also use an older LaCie external drive to store an extra backup of my photos.
 During flights, the SSD drive will remain in my carry-on luggage, while the LaCie HDD goes into my checked luggage.
 Yes.
 Putting a HDD in checked luggage is a risk.
-However, I prefer putting that one (with the backup) in the checked luggage that the SSD with the originals.
+However, I prefer putting that one (with the backup) in the checked luggage than the SSD with the originals.

 At home I use a 27" iMac with a second thunderbolt display for editing.